pagkly/Zed/Investopedia3/A Look at the Types of Exchange Traded Products (ETPs).md

 ## Types of Exchange Traded Products

-Exchange-traded products can be benchmarked to myriad investments including commodities, currencies, stocks, and [bonds](https://www.investopedia.com/terms/b/bond.asp).
+Exchange-traded products can be benchmarked to myriad investments including commodities, currencies, stocks, and [[bonds]](https://www.investopedia.com/terms/b/bond.asp).
 Since prices of ETPs can fluctuate, investors have the potential to earn gains but also have the risk of market losses.
 ETPs can contain a few or hundreds of underlying investments.

 ### Exchange-Traded Funds (ETFs)

-Similar to a mutual fund, an [exchange-traded fund](https://www.investopedia.com/terms/e/etf.asp) contains a basket of investments that can include stocks and bonds.
+Similar to a mutual fund, an [[exchange-traded fund]](https://www.investopedia.com/terms/e/etf.asp) contains a basket of investments that can include stocks and bonds.
 An ETF usually tracks an underlying index such as the S&P 500 but can follow an industry, sector, commodities, or even currency.
 An exchange-traded fund's price can rise and fall just like other investments.
 These products trade throughout the day just as a stock would trade.

 The popularity surrounding ETFs stems from their low fees since they are passively managed.
 For example, a passively-managed ETF might track the S&P 500.
 Here, the ETF owns all 500 stocks contained in the index.
 Conversely, an actively-managed fund involves an investment manager buying and selling securities, which can lead to higher fees.
 Some ETFs share a combination of both passive and active attributes.